Luke

 A believer who is strong on the sovereignty of God, who believes that their salvation is dependent on the sovereign predestined will of God, is no better off.
 The question always remains, am I one of the elect or am I just fooling myself?
 Such a believer is always examining their life to see whether they exhibit the "fruits of the Spirit" to an extent that guarantees their standing in Christ.
 They can never be sure that their piety evidences a genuine salvation.
 The Lord chooses, but did he choose me?

-Jesus warns us that we must remain watchful, ready, for he will return when we least expect it.
-The watchful disciple will be greatly blessed - Jesus will "wait on them."
-Yet, what does it mean to be "watching", "ready", for the Lord's return?
+Jesus warns us that we must remain ready and watchful, for he will return when we least expect it.
+Such a disciple will be greatly blessed - Jesus will "wait on them."
+Yet, what does it mean to be ready and watching for the Lord's return?

 Discussion